- Start date: September

 This programme is designed for graduate engineers in naval architecture, offshore engineering, mechanical engineering and other related disciplines who wish to acquire advanced knowledge in a broad range of subjects of ship and offshore technologies.

-This two-year course is offered jointly with Hamburg University of Technology (TUHH) in Germany.
+This two-year course is offered jointly with Hamburg University of Technology (TUHH), one of Germany's newest and most successful universities.
 Year 1 is completed at Strathclyde and Year 2 in Hamburg.
 The award is made in the name of both universities.

 We have excellent teaching facilities at the University of Strathclyde including: